-Lawyers of GRATA International will represent the interests of clients in disputes across nine countries: Russia, Kazakhstan, Uzbekistan, Kyrgyzstan, Tajikistan, Azerbaijan, Georgia, Belarus, and Moldova.
+Lawyers of GRATA International will represent the interests of clients in disputes across ten countries: Azerbaijan, Belarus, Georgia, Kazakhstan, Kyrgyzstan, Moldova, Russia, Tajikistan, Ukraine, and Uzbekistan.

 Our litigation lawyers have extensive experience of working on projects with in-depth expertise in dispute resolution and practical legal application according to local regulations.

 Our dispute resolution team is also strengthened by former judges who make the most of their vast experience and help our clients get a practical perspective on their case.
 These factors help us create an optimal strategy for handling the case and getting the desired outcome for our clients.

 For your convenience, GRATA International offers this service according to the “one-stop-shop” principle.
 All communication in relation to your project can be carried out with our lawyers and experts from offices in Russia, who will then coordinate all the work with our team in a different jurisdiction.

 Our team will be happy to assist you with:

 - Pre-trial settlement